 Students supported the initiative to create a platform that would host information about extracurricular activities ( competitions, conferences, forums, Olympiads), they believe that this would be extremely useful since the information would be combined in a single place and that is not unimportant in the public domain.

 2.3.
-Information flows within the educational organization of higher education and external information flows in the field of higher education: General analysis
+Information flows within the educational organization of higher education and external information flows in the field of higher education

 Information flows in the higher education system can be either in speech, documentary, or electronic form.
 The development of an effective logistics system of information flows requires the structuring of the system, the structuring of information, a certain filter of information messages is required.
 In order to track the message transmission path, you must first understand the general information transmission system using the example of a higher education institution.

 Messages can come from outside, and be formed internally on those issues that arise in the processes of the organization's functioning.
 Before discussing the way of transmitting messages about extracurricular activities, which the author will describe in detail in the next paragraph, it is necessary to understand the structure of the organization, the methods for transmitting and transmitting messages, and the number of departments involved.
 That is why the author considered and outlined the way of transmitting the message in general.